 No need to lug your wellies – the hotel has a whole kick-line of boots available for guests (both big and small) to borrow.

 There are two rooms adapted for visitors with mobility issues.
 The reception area, restaurant and bar are all wheelchair accessible.

-Welcome in eight Medium rooms, one Veranda Room, one Small Suites, one Bigger Suite and one Treehouse for £30 a dog a stay; check availability before booking.
+Welcome in some Medium rooms, one Veranda Room, one Small Suite, one Bigger Suite and one Treehouse for £30 a dog a stay; check availability before booking.
 Your pup must be at least a year old and will be pampered with a bed, bowls, a towel and treats.
 See more pet-friendly hotels in Cotswolds.

 Cots (for ages two and under) are free; those aged three to 11 can stay for £40 a child (£60 for older kids), each night in either existing or extra beds in Small and Bigger Suites and Treehouses.
 Babysitting is available, starting at £15 an hour.

 Cosy up by the wood burning fireplace in the cooler months, and take to the outdoor terrace to soak up the top-of-the-hill views in summer.

 Turn up with ruddy cheeks and your finest weekend-in-the-country plaid.

 Living up to the hotel's name, Hook is a seafood restaurant headed by Chef Martin Burge.
 The catch of the day includes dishes such as griddled octopus with chorizo and white beans, and the menu includes many traditional British favourites.
 The tasty fare is complemented by interior designer, Hannah Lohan’s aux naturale inspired interiors.